numbereself/caracAL/README.md

 A Node.js client for [adventure.land](https://adventure.land/ "Adventure Land")

+### Changelog for 2023-02-01

+Fix a bug where parent.X may be empty when starting new characters.

 ### Changelog for 2022-10-24

 Add support for graceful shutdown.
 This enables the client function on_destroy to be called before a client is regenerated (shutdown as well as server switches).